classicrob/simply-jekyll/_notes/Behavioral Product Strategy.md

 ---
 The way the product is designed shapes the way that people use it. [[Every app is designed for behavior change, intentionally or unintentionally]], so the questions that drive behavioral product strategy must be addressed. [[User Involvement]] is a set of metrics whose success is defined by the combination of user behaviors that contribute towards creating a desirable outcome. **Behavioral product strategy is designing your product to influence user behavior and improve user involvement.**

 It doesn't matter what features you have if people don't use them to accomplish a goal.
 When people do this, then you've won their involvement.
-They'll do more of the behaviors to accomplish their goals and accomplishing the goals reinforces the value of this style of usage. [[Designing for user involvement creates a virtuous cycle of usage]]
+They'll do more of the behaviors to accomplish their goals and accomplishing the goals reinforces the value of this style of usage. [[Designing for user involvement has positive effects on conversion, retention, and virality]],

 [[Products are fundamentally voluntary]].
 People can always choose to use the product, use an alternative, or use nothing at all.
 In fact, not using your product is their default state of being, and you’re trying to get them to do something different in using your product.
 Eventually, the goal of behavioral product strategy is to turn usage of your product into people's default behaviors when they have certain goals.